nubenetes/awesome-kubernetes/docs/kubernetes.md

     * [murchie85.github.io: Installling minikube](https://murchie85.github.io/Kubernetes.html)
     * [itnext.io: How to experiment locally on Kubernetes with minikube and your local Dockerfiles](https://itnext.io/how-to-experiment-locally-on-kubernetes-with-minikube-and-your-local-dockerfiles-48833fcd90c9)
 * [**kind**](https://github.com/kubernetes-sigs/kind) Kubernetes IN Docker - local clusters for testing Kubernetes
+    * [kubernetes-development-environment-in-a-box](https://github.com/ManagedKube/kubernetes-development-environment-in-a-box) This project is geared toward running multiple isolated KinD cluster on a single instance.
+This project produces an AMI image that can run an instance that has Docker and multiple isolated Kubernetes clusters running in it using KinD.
+The main use case is to setup one node that can run multiple fully isolated Kubernetes cluster on it for development purposes.
 * [store.docker.com: Docker Community Edition EDGE with kubernetes.
 Installing Kubernetes using the Docker Client](https://store.docker.com/editions/community/docker-ce-desktop-windows) Currently only available in **Edge** edition.
 * [medium.com: Local Kubernetes for Linux — MiniKube vs MicroK8s](https://medium.com/containers-101/local-kubernetes-for-linux-minikube-vs-microk8s-1b2acad068d3)
 * [itnext.io: Run Kubernetes On Your Machine](https://itnext.io/run-kubernetes-on-your-machine-7ee463af21a2) Several options to start playing with K8s in no time